chakAs3/HawliBaBa/README.md

 I have used
 - <b>Robotlegs</b> as MVC framework , which gives a very clear structure and readability to my code .
+- <b>AS3-Signals</b> which is faster than the AS3 Event model .
-- <b>Blitting</b> to gain better performance , by create SpriteSheets for all my characters .
+- <b>Blitting</b> to gain better performance , by generating SpriteSheets for all my characters .
 - <b>AMFPHP</b> , to ensure a fast , secure , and structured communication with the server side